 I know the beach is usually reserved for warmer days but hear me out.
 If you live somewhere that’s pretty touristy or that doesn’t have a lot of beaches to begin with, you stay away at all costs because in the summer, it is PACKED.
 Amiright?
 We like to go to the beach all year round and we would have missed some pretty amazing beaches if we stayed away when it was cold.
+This is why I’ve included it in my winter date ideas list.
 We’ve had entire beaches to ourselves.
 Beaches that are normally so packed during the height of the season that you can’t even see a clear path to the water.
+I want this for you!
 As long as you’re bundled up (and in FL, that really just means wearing long sleeves, right?), walking on the beach is still just as calming in the winter as it is in the summer.
 You can walk hand in hand, or bring a blanket to cuddle on while you watch the sandpipers wipe out in the waves.
 If it’s really cold, bring a second blanket.
 And obvs don’t forget the hot chocolate.

 7. Stay Home and Bake Together

 I love baking so we do this one pretty regularly, and what’s cozier than standing in front of a warm oven with cookies smells coming out of it?
 Our favorite things to bake are things from our childhood.
 When you make family recipes, it brings up so many memories you’d forgotten about.
 Remember when you were a kid and your mom would give you a special job, like adding the chocolate chips or measuring the sugar?
 I love hearing about what special jobs Ben had when making cookies with his mom.
 In our house, baking is really something we bond over because it reminds us of our families.
+This is perhaps the cutest of the winter date ideas.
 The best part?
 We’re grown-ups now and can eat as much cookie batter as we want!
 In all seriousness, do you even know anyone that got salmonella from licking the bowl?
 I didn’t think so…

 Schedule a photoshoot!
 Okay, obviously I’m a little biased here because I always have photography on the brain (it’s a blessing and a curse) but how cute are winter photoshoots?
 We could photograph any one of these romantic dates but the baking one is probably the cutest.
 Oversized sweaters, mugs topped with whipped cream?
 Yes, please!
 I’ve been dying to do an in-home session and winter is the perfect time to get cozy.